wgd-modular/loewenzahnhonig-firmware/smoodge-delay/README.md

 - 2: /3 (half-note triplets)
 - 3: /2
 - 4: /1.5 (whole note triplets)
-- 5: /1 or x1 whichever feels better :)
+- 5: /1 or x1 whichever sounds better to you
 - 6: x2
 - 7: x3
 - 8: x4